Oil Thickener

 Oil is one of the essential chemicals in the world used in various aspects.
 Often, we use oil in cooking food, which helps bring out the flavors of the food.
-And in addition to using oil in the kitchen, it is also an important chemical used in vehicle engines.
+In addition to using oil in the kitchen, it is also an important chemical used in vehicle engines.
 It is a crucial chemical of the vehicle’s engine that maintains lubrication to protect its moving parts.
-Without oil, your machine will be worn out easily.
-In some cases, we need more viscous oils.
-We use oil thickeners to raise the viscosity of oils.
+We often use an oil thickener to raise the viscosity of oils.

-Oil thickeners have many uses, including but not limited to food, cosmetics, and car engine.
+There are many uses for oil thickeners, including but not limited to food, cosmetics, and car engine.
 In the food industry, oil thickeners improve viscosity without altering the taste.
 It clings better to food, thus boosting the food flavor.
 In cars, older engines and high-mileage engines would require more viscous oil to improve oil pressure, lessens oil consumption, and prevents leakage and smoke.

 What is an oil thickener?